Skip to main content

 Qualification and Employment Criteria

-AQF Certificate IV or higher qualification*
+AQF Certificate III or higher qualification*

 * This includes qualifications assessed at AQF Diploma, Advanced Diploma, Associate Degree, Bachelor, Master and Doctoral level.